KDE/kdenlive/dev-docs/fileformat.md

 *Used in Kdenlive versions from 23.04.0, Kdenlive document version: 1.1*

 An important change was introduced with Kdenlive 23.04.0: multiple sequences.
-Each timeline sequence clip is embeded in an MLT *tractor*.
+Each timeline sequence clip is embedded in an MLT *tractor*.
 The "main_bin" playlist lists all clips and timeline sequences used in the project as *entries*.

 The very last *tractor* in the project file is just a wrapper for the last opened timeline sequence, so that when playing the project file through the *melt* command line, it will play the last active sequence clip.